Size-consistency and orbital-invariance issues revealed by VQE-UCCSD calculations with the FMO scheme

 { \bf 4.
-Summary} We have performed VQE-UCCSD calculations~\cite{Anand-2022, Yung-2014, Peruzzo-2014, Romero-2018, Guo-2022} using the cuQuantum simulator~\cite{Bayraktar-2023} in conjunction with the FMO calculations for the (FH)$ {}_3 $ and (FH)$ {}_2 $-H$ {}_2 $O systems.
+Summary} We have performed the VQE-UCCSD calculations~\cite{Anand-2022, Yung-2014, Peruzzo-2014, Romero-2018, Guo-2022} using the cuQuantum simulator~\cite{Bayraktar-2023} in conjunction with the FMO calculations for the (FH)$ {}_3 $ and (FH)$ {}_2 $-H$ {}_2 $O systems.
 The STO-3G minimal basis set~\cite{Hehre-1969} was used and the frozen-core restriction~\cite{Hosteny-1975} was imposed.
 By combining with symmetry conserving Bravyi--Kitaev transformation~\cite{Bravyi-2017}, we can simulate the HF$\cdots$H$_2$O dimer with 20 qubits.
 Both COBYLA and Powell methods were used for VQE optimization, with the latter usually providing better energies but requires more function calls.
-(FH)$_2$-H$_2$O system has two symmetrically equivalent FH molecules that should have the same energies, but the Trotterized UCCSD does not satisfy symmetry and yields different energies.
-The difference in correlation energies between the dimers ``21'' and ``31'' is on the order of 1 kcal mol$^{-1}$.
+When the HF CMOs were used for the UCCSD wave function expansion, the calculated correlation energies were somewhat small in magnitude, possibly due to the breakdown of the size-consistency condition.
+By using the LMOs, the UCCSD correlation energies improved dramatically, and the differences in the correlation energies between the CAS-CI and the UCCSD in conjunction with the Powell optimizer were calculated to be 0.71 and 1.29 kcal mol$^{-1}$ for (FH)$_3$ and (FH)$_2$-H$_2$O, respectively.
+The (FH)$_2$-H$_2$O system has two symmetrically equivalent FH molecules that should have the same energies, but the Trotterized UCCSD does not satisfy symmetry and yields different energies.
+The difference in correlation energies between the dimers ``21'' and ``31'' is on the order of 1 kcal mol$^{-1}$ in the canonical orbital basis but it reduced to 0.039 kcal mol$^{-1}$ in the localized orbital basis.
 Size-consistency of the Trotterized UCCSD is also studied numerically using 4H and 8H model clusters.
 We found that the size-consistency condition can be broken when the molecular orbitals delocalized to the dimer are used for the calculation, and using molecular orbitals localized to the monomers is essential to satisfy the size-consistency.
 These findings on the relationship between size-consistency and orbital-invariance~\cite{Szabo-1982, Shavitt-2009} and the error in the Trotter decomposition are very important not only for FMO-based quantum chemical calculations and other fragmentation-oriented methods~\cite{Gordon-2011, Collins-2015, Raghavachari-2015} but also for VQE-UCCSD in general.
-Possible future countermeasures include choosing an appropriate optimization algorithm, setting a stricter convergence threshold, using finer Trotter slices, or adopting higher-order Trotter decomposition.
+From the numerical simulations, we also demonstrated that the Trotter error-free UCCSD energy can be estimated by means of extrapolation by computing the UCCSD energies with different numbers of Trotter slices.